Mounting an ephemeral disk in a function

 Click Save changes.

-To mount an ephemeral disk to a function, run this command:
+To mount an ephemeral disk in a function, run this command:

 yc serverless function version create \